SahbiChaibi/Interactive-interface-for-spatio-temporal-mapping-of-HFOs/README.md

 You can start the project by running the Main.m file in the root directory.
 This loads the GUI settings.
 ## Data availability
-The intracranial EEG dataset used in this study for experiment test is exclusively restricted to the Montreal Neurological Institute and Hospital (Canada) to protect patients’ privacy and confidentiality. the usped dataset in this projected is reffered to as ppp.mat, includels a variablelike allEEG thant contains all EEG electrodes.
+The intracranial EEG dataset used in this study for experiment test is exclusively restricted to the Montreal Neurological Institute and Hospital (Canada) to protect patients’ privacy and confidentiality.
+The dataset used in this project is referred to as ppp.mat, which includes a variable named allEEG that contains data from all EEG electrodes.